-SEA countries let down by Taylor Swift Eras Tour snub can shake it off by upping their game, say experts
+S-E Asia countries stung by Taylor Swift tour snub are shaking it off with new funds, new rules

 Indonesia was the only stop in Asia for Grammy-nominated indie folk band Fleet Foxes in 2023.
 And as part of his Asia tour, Welsh musician Novo Amor announced that he will be playing in Malaysia, Thailand, Indonesia and the Philippines.

-Large-scale annual music festivals also feature international artists and draw thousands of tourists.
+Large-scale annual music festivals also feature international artistes and draw thousands of tourists.

 Wonderfruit, a Thai music and arts festival held in Pattaya that features popular DJs, drew more than 20,000 people in December 2023.

-We The Fest music festival, held in central Jakarta from July 21 to 23, 2023, drew some 75,000 music fans with big name artists like American rock band The Strokes and Canadian singer-songwriter Daniel Caesar.
+We The Fest music festival, held in central Jakarta from July 21 to 23, 2023, drew some 75,000 music fans with big-name artistes like American rock band The Strokes and Canadian singer-songwriter Daniel Caesar.

 Events such as these two festivals, noted Dr Samer, thrive on the region’s vibrant cultural scene and natural landscapes, which offer a unique experience.

-Singapore, on the other hand, is known more as a concert hub for artists who want to hold their own shows instead of being part of a bigger line-up that is characteristic of music festivals, said Ms Neo.
+Singapore, on the other hand, is known more as a concert hub for artistes who want to hold their own shows instead of being part of a bigger line-up that is characteristic of music festivals, said Ms Neo.

 Dr Siwage said that for countries like Indonesia to be an attractive destination for concerts, so that they draw visitors with higher purchasing power, governments could consider working closely with the private sector to plan better international events.